Chapter 19.50

 B. Town Center Streets.
 This includes most other streets within the Town Center.
 These streets are intended to function as pedestrian-friendly streets.
 This includes a combination of existing streets to be improved and the planned extension of 231st Street SW, between 57th and 60th Avenues W. Figure 19.50.080(B) illustrates the cross-section standard for Town Center Streets, depending on the chosen block frontage design (see Article II of Chapter 19.123 MTMC), unless otherwise directed by an adopted streetscape plan.

 C. Planned Shared Access Corridors.
-The Town Center Subarea Plan calls for several mid-block “access corridors” intended to primarily enhance pedestrian circulation in the area, while also providing an option for vehicular access to on-site parking, functioning as a design amenity to new development, and breaking of up the massing of buildings on long blocks.
+The Town Center Subarea Plan calls for several mid-block “access corridors” intended to primarily enhance pedestrian circulation in the area, while also providing an option for vehicular access to on-site parking, functioning as a design amenity to new development, and breaking up of the massing of buildings on long blocks.
 Specific alignments for the access corridors will be developed during the development review process for applicable sites.
 If an applicant owns a lot containing a proposed access corridor within it or along the edge of the property, the applicant must provide such mid-block connection in conjunction with their project development as a public access easement.

 1. Shared access corridors are intended to provide shared access for pedestrians and vehicles (from driveways to internal parking facilities).
 Minimum standards: